Countries Where Bitcoin Is Legal and Illegal

 Cryptocurrencies are intangible assets in South Africa as of 2014; however, the country wants to increase crypto regulation and embrace cryptocurrencies.
 Owning and transacting cryptocurrencies in South Africa using an exchange is not illegal and is not fully regulated.
 Specifically, South Africa wants to increase regulation to avoid using Bitcoin for criminal activities and guard against money laundering and terrorism.
 The South African Reserve Bank plans to limit banks' exposure to crypto-assets as they can create financial instability in the long run.

 Nigeria has become silent regarding regulating and making Bitcoin legal or illegal.
-While owning and transacting Bitcoin is not a criminal offense, Nigeria's Central bank issued a document reaffirming their stance on Bitcoin financial transactions.
-Specifically, dealing and facilitating payments by banks will attract penalties.
-The Central Bank of Nigeria also directed all banks to find clients dealing with cryptocurrencies or crypto exchanges and banning or cancelling their accounts.
+While owning and transacting Bitcoin is not a criminal offense, Nigeria's Central bank issued a document reaffirming its stance on Bitcoin financial transactions.
+Specifically, dealing with and facilitating payments by banks will attract penalties.
+The Central Bank of Nigeria also directed all banks to find clients dealing with cryptocurrencies or crypto exchanges and banning or canceling their accounts.
 Despite the banking ban, Bitcoin usage within Nigeria is still on the increase.

 Countries Where Bitcoin Is Legally Accepted

 El Salvador is the only country that made history after it embraced Bitcoin as a legal tender.
-That means that it creates more avenues for Bitcoin to increase mass exposure as companies such as McDonalds are obligated to accept Bitcoin as payment.
+This creates more avenues for Bitcoin to increase mass exposure, as companies such as McDonalds are obligated to accept Bitcoin as payment.
 The Bitcoin Law was passed on June 8th, 2021, and fully into effect after September 7th, 2021.

 Ukraine is the second country that plans to make Bitcoin a legal tender.
 In September 2021, the parliament voted to legalize Bitcoin.
 President Zelensky intends to create a dual currency system similar to El Salvador and create a crypto mecca by 2023.
 Moreover, Ukraine plans to make bitcoin mining a new reality, using green mining through nuclear power sources.